 A lump grew in his throat: She missed him?
-After all that time wasted pushing him away.
+After all the time wasted pushing him away.
 She missed him.
 He kept his voice low.
 "Had a couple of drinks tonight, have we?"

 "Oh, just a glass of wine.
 Long day."
 She'd probably had two glasses of wine; he'd never heard her this... blurry before.
 He'd never seen her drunk.
 Or maybe she was just tired.

 "Man's inhumanity to man.
 The usual."
 Definitely sad, then.
 Not just tired, but weary.